Dansby Swanson Player Props: Cubs vs. Marlins

 - He has hit a home run in only one game this season.

-- Swanson has driven in a run in five games this season (20.8%), including one multiple-RBI game.

-- He has scored in 11 games this season, with multiple runs five times.
+- He has scored in 11 of 25 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.